 Even in retirement, she continues to support the Detroit City Chess Club tournaments (for 10 years running) and is the Director of the popular Saturday in the D programs at DCP at Northwestern.

 Coach Glenn R. Smith (known to most as Coach Smith) was inducted into the Detroit City Chess Club’s Harold Steen Hall of Fame in 2019.
 The late Coach Smith coached students for over 30 years at various schools and school districts in metro Detroit.
-His most notable coaching stints was at Detroit Duffield Elementary & Middle, University Prep Academy and Washington-Parks Academy where he helped produce National Champions.
+His most notable coaching stints were at Detroit Duffield Elementary & Middle, University Prep Academy and Washington-Parks Academy where he helped produce National Champions.
 Coach Smith’s work ethic was second to none according to all that worked with him.
 He worked day and night to produce champions both on and off the board.
 Coach Smith not only was concerned about producing great chess players, but he was equally concerned about the well-being of his players, often going into his pockets to help students who needed assistance with food or shelter.
+One of Coach Smith’s former students, Renaissance High School Senior (Class of 2021) Naiyah Stinson said “I started playing chess as early as Kindergarten and it was the perfect way to express the intelligence I felt on the inside.
+As a young girl I did not understand the valuable lessons chess would teach me about life.
+Chess has taught me balance, the power in thinking from the end, accepting defeat, leadership, and critical thinking”.
 Coach Smith passed away on July 12, 2019 at the age of 72.
 He is dearly missed by his former students, coaching colleagues and all that met him.

 Longtime business owner of All The Kings Men Dr. Ed Mandell was inducted into the Detroit City Chess Club’s Harold Steen Hall of Fame in 2019.
 Dr. Mandell was a stellar pillar in the chess community.
 Dr. Mandell organized hundreds of tournaments throughout metro Detroit.
 He never turned away a kid who didn’t have funds to play in his tournaments, often reaching into his pockets to pay for it.
 Dr. Mandell hosted many of the state’s largest tournaments like the Motor City Open and the Harold Steen Memorial classic (Whom this Hall of Fame Award is named after) which brought in some of the best chess players in the country.
 At the 2019 All-City awards longtime Coach Bryan Wilson said of Dr. Mandell “he was so compassionate that he allowed me to continue to play in my first tournament with my newborn son in my hand”.
 Dr. Mandell has given thousands of people both kids and adults their first opportunity to chess.